dylanhayes/dylanhayes.github.io/_posts/2026-07-13-Solar-Scout-Camps.md

 * **Extension leads help a lot**.
 They allow you place the panels in the sun and the load and battery in the shade maximising the power output and lowering power consumption.
 * **Use the 12 volt supply for the camping fridges**.
 Stepping up the battery to 240 volts AC and back down to 12 with the external power supply for the fridge is wasted energy that could be used elsewhere.
 * **Phones consume a lot more power than you expect**.
 Hot conditions, and scout admin done online, combined with terrible bandwidth chew through phone batteries requiring multiple charges per day.
 With multiple adults with phones this is actually quite a lot of extra load to consider.
 * **Domestic appliances are hungry for power**.
 At home you don't need to think about power consumption much.
-When running on batteries, you need to be mindful all the time.
+When running on batteries, you need to be mindful of power all the time.
 Even leaving the fridge door open on a hot day.
 * **Not all panels hit their nameplate output**.
 The Jackery 100 watt panels do.
 The 40 watt panel gets 20-25 watts on a good day, but due to it's folding structure.
 The renology 100 got around 50-60 watts at best.
 * **Follow the sun**.
 To get anything like the state output you will need to position the panels to face the sun and move them to follow the sun every hour.
 Even in direct sunlight a panelthat's not well aligned will not reach it's full output.